 As of September 2024, beverage alcohol excluding spirits are now sold in Ontario grocery, convenience, and bigbox stores, following the regulatory changes announced by the Ontario government on July 15, 2024.
 The modernization of the route-to-market ("RTM") in Ontario presents an opportunity for consumers to purchase a wider range of beverages with greater convenience, including Corby's wine and RTD portfolios.
 The Company remains agile in its approach to the RTM modernization in Ontario to capitalize on this strategic opportunity for the business as well as continuing to cater to the needs of our consumers with the best of our product offerings.
-However, the exclusion of spirits from such channels may potentially negatively impact consumption patterns for spirits and will be monitored by the Company going forward.
-Please refer to "Risks & Risk Management" section in this MD&A for further details.
+However, lower foot traffic in liquor board stores that sell spirits has been noted, following such expansion of retail channels.
+Please refer to the "Risks & Risk Management" section in this MD&A for further details.